Producers: Gianni Minervini and Antonio Avati

 Producer: George Breakston

-Director: George Breakston and Kenneth G Crane
+Directors: George Breakston and Kenneth G Crane

 Screenwriter: Walt Sheldon (story: George Breakston)

-Alternative titles: The Two-Headed Killer
+Alternate titles: The Two-Headed Killer

 In Japan, an evil scientist is doing experiments on evolution.
 An American reporter comes to interview him, so the scientist takes the opportunity to drug him and start the process of turning him into some kind of half-gorilla — it’s confusing.
 Basically, a second head grows and then he turns into two beings: one human and the other gorilla.
 Like you do.